 Clear on Completion: Whether or not the data in the variable gets cleared when the app is completed.
 Please note: these variables will be cleared after the "Complete and Go To Splash Screen" action.

 Default Value: Set an initial value for the variable every time an operator starts the app

 Delete: The delete action only becomes visible when the ‘where used’ section is empty in order to avoid breaking logical flow in the app.

-4. Type a new variable name into the ‘Add a new variable’ text box and select the appropriate type from the Type dropdown.
+4. Click Create Variable and type a new variable name into the variable name text box and select the appropriate type from the Type dropdown.

-If you want the data in the variable to persist when the app is completed, check the ‘Persistent’ checkbox and then click the "Add" button when finished.
+If you want the data in the variable to persist when the app is completed, un-toggle the ‘Clear on Completion’ toggle and then click the "Create" button when finished.
 You should see your new variable appear immediately in the variable list below it, with nothing in the ‘Where Used’ column and the "Delete" button active.